kingparra/hpfp/08_-_recursion/notes.rst

-  Recursion (rĭ-kûr’-zhən) noun.
-If you still don’t get it, see recursion.
+  "Recursion (rĭ-kûr’-zhən) noun.
+If you still don’t get it, see recursion."